MagiQL/magiql.github.io/docs/1-introduction/101-getting-started.md

 MagiQL requires 2 tables to store column information and 1 table to store export statuses.

-The scripts can be found here : (https://github.com/salesforce/MagiQL/tree/master/sql)[https://github.com/salesforce/MagiQL/tree/master/sql]
+The scripts can be found [here](https://github.com/salesforce/MagiQL/tree/master/sql)

 The tables created are